-Frozen Angus Beef Eye Fillet Tenderloin Roast, 2100g portion, price/whole portion
+Grass Fed Angus Beef Eye Fillet Tenderloin Roast, 2.1kg, price/whole portion, frozen

 Eye fillet is an oblong shaped cut that spans between the short loin and the sirloin.
 It sits beneath the ribs next to the back bone and does very little work, ultimately making it an incredibly tender and succulent cut.
 It can be roasted whole.

 Our Beef is Halal Certified, Grass Fed, Never been Frozen, Free of Antibiotics/Hormones, Free Ranging Outside, Farmed Ethnically & Sustainably (non GMO) & vacuum packed and Airfreighted from New Zealand to ensure the product arrives in optimum condition.

 Roasting an Eye Fillet - Click left for Video link

 PREPARING AND ROASTING

 - Rub the fillet with oil and season generously.